 Selected for Indies Introduce, the American Booksellers Association’s list of best summer/fall debut books (read the judging panel’s comments here)

-“Lively and revelatory… It couldn’t be more timely.” — ELIZABETH KOLBERT, Pulitzer Prize-winning author of The Sixth Extinction: An Unnatural History
+“Lively and revelatory… As science in the U.S. increasingly comes under attack, it couldn't be more timely.” — ELIZABETH KOLBERT, Pulitzer Prize-winning author of The Sixth Extinction: An Unnatural History

 “Beautifully written… Authentically conveys the daily life and mind of the scientist.” — ALAN LIGHTMAN, author of Einstein’s Dreams and co-author of The Shape of Wonder: How Scientists Think, Work, and Live